 - rehabilitation and ongoing care for patients

 The Stroke Research Network (SRN) provides support to improve the quality and quantity of health research in this area and ensures the appropriate research infrastructure and expertise is in place to allow effective delivery of research programmes tailored to the needs of the people of Scotland.
-The national co-ordinating centre is based at Glasgow Royal Infirmary led by Dr Jesse Dawson.
+The national co-ordinating centre is based at Glasgow Royal Infirmary led by Professor Jesse Dawson.

-NRS Stroke Network
+NRS Stroke Research Network

 4th Floor Walton Annexe